Your feeds. Your inbox. No algorithm.

 Why should I care about RSS in 2026?

-What happens if FeedZero shuts down tomorrow?
+What if FeedZero shuts down tomorrow?

 Privacy